 Skyfall is one of four Bond films that feature jaw-dropping Scottish scenery.
 In fact, everyone’s favourite dashing agent actually has some Scottish roots.
 The story goes that Ian Fleming was so impressed by Sean Connery’s portrayal of his iconic character that he gave Bond a wee bit o’ Scottish heritage – the fictional character’s father was said to be from Glencoe and so it is here where Bond’s family home, Skyfall Lodge, was constructed for the film as well.
 Fans can head towards Glen Coe, Glen Etive, and the striking peaks of Buachaille Etive Mor and Buachaille Etive Beag to follow in Bond’s screeching tyres.

-The Welch city of Cardiff has been the location of quite a few hard-hitting Hollywood films and international blockbusters.
+The Welsh city of Cardiff has been the location of quite a few hard-hitting Hollywood films and international blockbusters.
 Visitors can traipse in the footsteps of Doctor Who at Roald Dahl Plass, which also happened to be the location of the Torchwood Three headquarters.
-If you really want to dive head-first into this topsy-turvy fictional, you could even book an immersive Doctor Who Experience in Cardiff.

 These are just a few of the most famous silver screen destinations dotted throughout the beautiful reaches of Great Britain – there are plenty more to explore!